Last Updated: 10/2/2021

 I'm talking about WordPress.org where you buy yourself a domain, some hosting, and you install your own instance of WordPress software on it for FREE.
 This is where you have full control.

 WordPress.com is great if you want to see what WordPress is like on the back end, but you really can't use it to accomplish much else.

 Having your own self-hosted WordPress site is the ultimate in Internet real estate.
-Here are a few sites you may know that are built on WordPress:
+Here are a few of the WordPress powering nearly 40% of the Internet:

 I'm telling you like a friend.
 WordPress is where it's at!